 The 2019 Edelman Trust Barometer recently revealed that 75% of Irish people expect CEOs to take the lead on social change issues.
-Business in the Community Ireland has developed the Business Working Responsibly mark, the only independently audited standard for CSR and Sustainability in Ireland.
+Business in the Community Ireland has developed the Business Working Responsibly mark, the leading independently audited standard for CSR and Sustainability in Ireland.
 The Mark can put your CEO and company at the forefront of social change, pioneering best practices in human rights and other social areas, and enabling others to follow suit.
 To date, 33 of the largest organisations operating in Ireland are certified to the Mark, and testimonials from their CEOs speak to the many benefits associated with certification.

 “We want to attract the best talent and having the Mark is a clear demonstration of our responsible business practices and signals to existing and potential staff that we are serious about our corporate social responsibility” – Clive Bellows, Country Head, Northern Trust